 His Serenade for Strings has been performed by several Parisian formations; the premiere by Ensemble Polymnia in 2004, Orchestre à cordes Idoménée in 2005, and Orchestre 2021 at the Fondation des États Unis, Paris in 2006.
 Between 2006 and 2009 Orchestre 2021 performed several of Nigel Keay's other works in Paris; Diffractions, Diversions and Tango Suite for String Quartet...

 In 2010 Nigel Keay was co-producer of the Blumlein Records CD Diversions - Autour du hautbois, the music of five composers for or with oboe.
 This CD included his own Diversions for Quintet.

 In December 2011 Blumlein Records released five of Nigel Keay's chamber music works on the CD Music for Small Groups.
 This production received a grant from the New Zealand / France Friendship Fund.

 In 2013 he was admitted to the catalogue of the Documentation Centre for Contemporary Music (CDMC) located at the Philharmonie de Paris.

 In April 2015 the CD the dancer leads the procession containing six of Nigel Keay's works is released.

 Nigel Keay's works are increasingly being presented in prestigious concert venues in Europe and further afield.
 These include; Diversions for Quintet at the Graz Opera, Austria, at Casa da Música, Porto, Portugal, at the Paris Oboe Festival.
 His Introduction and Tarantella was premiered at Weill Recital Hall at Carnegie Hall, New York City by Eugenia Choi and Svetlana Gorokovitch.

-Trio for clarinet, viola & piano, 16m
+trio for clarinet, viola and piano, 16m

 for solo clarinet, 3m 10s